masomj/milestone-project-3-CRUD/README.md

 -	On this page, the last 10 mileage records are shown in a card format, allowing the user to view, edit or delete them.
 Each card is expandable to show all the data for that record.
 -   Underneath all the records, there is a button to add a new entry that takes you to a form page, where you enter the relevant details and then press enter.
+-	Forms
--	Forms – The forms on these pages are clear and concise, and responsive across all screen sizes.
+  – The forms on these pages are clear and concise, and responsive across all screen sizes.

+## Future Features
+### User accounts
+- At this time, there is no functionality surrounding password resets.
+This is because implementing this requires use of an email address and is beyond the scope required for this project.
+Before it is implemented, this will be resolved
+- Restriction of creation of new accounts to administrators.
+Again, this out of scope of the project requirements, but this will implemented before it is used in my organisation
+- At this time, all users can see all vehicles and mileage records, this will be further refined before implementation
+### Data Managment
+- I will create a function to export records within a specified time period to a CSV for easier processing and querying by Admins of the site
 # Languages

 - [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML)